uw-dims/dims-ad/docs/source/systemwidedecisions.rst

 In this section the focus is on delineating the components that are used to build the DIMS system from those that are functional in an operations context.
-Further, it will clarify the difference between the boxes on the left of Figure :ref:`DimsSystemOverview` (which have a subset of features that would be used by a non-operations investigative entity (e.g., US-CERT, the United States Secret Service, the Federal Trade Commission, or a Fusion Center) vs. the gray box in the bottom right of Figure :ref:`DimsSystemOverview` that includes the full set of realtime event data collection and network flow monitoring features that are more operational in nature.
+Further, it will clarify the difference between the boxes on the left of Figure :ref:`dimsSystemOverview` (which have a subset of features that would be used by a non-operations investigative entity (e.g., US-CERT, the United States Secret Service, the Federal Trade Commission, or a Fusion Center) vs. the gray box in the bottom right of Figure :ref:`dimsSystemOverview` that includes the full set of realtime event data collection and network flow monitoring features that are more operational in nature.